McQuaid Jesuit Nurses

 - Open disrespect, defiance or insubordination to any teacher or staff member.

-Please take care to fill out the form thoroughly and sign in all designated spots.
+- Fill the form out thoroughly and sign in all designated spaces.

 - Please submit fall sports forms at least two weeks prior to the tryout date.

 - Fax: 585-256-6126